Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Experiments

+Table~\ref{tb:ce} and Table~\ref{tb:nlg} report the CE and NLG performance of all models, respectively.
+Key findings are summarized below:

-\textbf{Noise Sensitivity.} Interestingly, vanilla LLMs often outperform retrieval-based baselines.
-Naive methods like Random1hop and Sim1hop, which retrieve neighbors of keywords extracted from pre-admission information, sometimes degrade LLM performance.
-In most cases, retrieval actually lowers F1-score and increases Hamming Loss, except when paired with LLaMA-3.1-8B, where slight increase in F1-score are observed.
-In contrast, our \emph{R$^2$AG} framework with an RL-based retriever achieves the highest F1-score while also reducing Hamming Loss by at least 5\% compared to all baselines, indicating that incorporating reinforcement learning in the retrieval process can effectively ensure the quality of reasoning paths and guide the LLM toward accurate long-form generation rather than hindering it.
+\textbf{\underline{Clinical Accuracy and Noise Sensitivity.}} In Table~\ref{tb:ce}, \emph{ReinRAG} achieves comparable precision, while outperforming vanilla LLaMA and the best baseline (Qwen2.5) by at least 12\% and 6\%, respectively, in both recall and F1 score.
+Interestingly, vanilla LLMs sometimes outperform retrieval-based baselines.
+This suggests that simply retrieving information directly related to pre-admission data can sometimes degrade LLM performance.
+Medical-domain LLMs, which are pre-trained on clinical corpora for short-form tasks, also fail to improve performance.
+In contrast, \emph{ReinRAG} achieves the highest F1 score while also reducing Hamming loss by at least 12\% and 5\% compared to vanilla LLaMA and the best baselines (Qwen2.5), respectively.
+This indicates that incorporating RL into retrieval can effectively guide LLMs toward accurate long-form generation rather than hindering it.

+\textbf{\underline{Semantic Consistency.}} In Table~\ref{tb:nlg}, \emph{ReinRAG} achieves the highest scores on most metrics.
+This indicates that our generation preserves the core meaning of ground-truth instructions with less irrelevant descriptions.
+Although it obtains a lower BLEU-2 score, the highest ROUGE-L, BERTScore (F1$_\text{BERT}$), METEOR and Sentence-BERT similarity scores confirm that \emph{ReinRAG} produces outputs that remain semantically similar to ground truths at the paragraph level.
+This suggests that our generation better captures longer-range overlaps and adheres more closely to ground truths.

-\textbf{Predictive Capability.} Similar to our method, DR.KNOWS~\cite{gao2025leveraging} also retrieves KG information to prompt LLMs.
-However, its retrieval is limited to concepts directly connected to the prompt content, relying only on local neighborhood information in the KG.
-This restricts its ability to reason across distant semantic groups, which is essential for uncovering less obvious but clinically relevant concepts.
-As a result, it underperforms \emph{R$^2$AG} across all CE metrics.
-Our \emph{R$^2$AG} effectively retrieves semantically distant yet relevant concepts and constructs reasoning paths to prompt the LLM, enabling it to make more accurate predictions and better guide the generation of correct terms.
+\textbf{\underline{Effectiveness of Reasoning Leaps.}} Similar to our method, DR.KNOWS~\cite{gao2025leveraging} also retrieves paths from the KG to prompt LLMs.
+However, its retrieval is limited to concepts directly connected to the prompt content.
+This restricts its ability to reason across distant semantic information.
+As a result, it underperforms \emph{ReinRAG} across all metrics.
+This demonstrates that \emph{ReinRAG}'s adaptive control of reasoning granularity, which allows reasoning leaps, can form more effective paths to better guide LLM generation.